Claire enjoys growing fruit, herbs and vegetables and studying and creating natural remedies. She strives to live a low-impact lifestyle.

 Place all ingredients into a blender or smoothie maker and blend until smooth.

 Herbal Cordials and Syrups

 Cordials and syrup provide a convenient and easy way to preserve fruit and herbs for use later.
 These can be diluted with sparkling or still water and drunk, taken for their medicinal benefits or used to enhance other ingredients, drinks and foods.
 One example is using syrups on desserts such as pancakes or ice cream.

 All bottles, jars and other containers used to store cordials and syrups should be sterilised before use and have well-fitting lids.
 You can buy suitable items online or in many cookery shops such as Lakeland or you can save and reuse bottles or jars that have been bought containing other foods and drinks as long as the lid can still be used securely.
 Glass containers can be sterilised by washing well in hot soapy water, rinsing and then placing them into a cool oven (140°C/275°F/Gas Mark 1) for 15 minutes.
 Glass and other materials can also be sterilised using sterilising tablets that are first dissolved in water.
-These can be bought in many places such as supermarkets and chemists and are commonly used in sterilising baby’s bottles.
-Once made cordials and syrups should be stored in a cool, dry place and out of direct sunlight or in a fridge.
+These can be bought in many places such as supermarkets and pharmacies and are commonly used in sterilising baby bottles.
+Once made, cordials and syrups should be stored in a cool, dry place and out of direct sunlight or in a fridge.